jeremytammik/tbc/a/1942_prevent_modification.md

 Atm there is no way to "lock" an instance in the model...

-Unfortunately the workaround(s) are the only ways to get such behavior...
+Unfortunately, the workaround(s) are the only ways to get such behavior...

-Thanks a lot again for your help!!!
+Thanks a lot again for your help!

 Many thanks to Diana, Richard and Fair59 for the interesting discussion and solutions!